 You’ll need to use an instance of OVRManager in your project to get your application running on Oculus Quest with 6-DOF mode.
 After switching the Platform to “Android”, you will see a “Target Devices” section on the top of the inspector of the OVRManager component.
 Switch the only element from “Gear Vr Or Go” to “Quest” to mark your app compatible with Oculus Quest.
 Information about OVRManager is found in the Oculus Utilities for Unity guide.

-You can also add this line to your AndroidManifest.xml manually to make your project compatible with Quest.
-Additional information about the Oculus Quest Android manifest can be found on the Android Manifest Settings page.
+This will update the AndroidManifest.xml with the proper headtracking flag.
+Information about the Oculus Quest Android manifest can be found on the Android Manifest Settings page.

 The Sample Framework includes sample scenes and scripts illustrating common VR features such as locomotion, in-app media players, crosshairs, UI, interaction with Game Objects with Oculus Touch, and more.
 Read more about the Sample Framework.